 Coaches have different definitions of what constitutes a “power” receiving position.
 Most commonly, anything received with the thighs above horizontal is considered a power lift.
 Others will require the knee to be bent to no more than 90 degrees, and others will count lifts with the thighs exactly horizontal and higher.

 Some lifters will also intentionally receive power cleans with a much wider foot stance than in the snatch.
 This makes arresting the downward movement easier, but also means that the lift cannot continue into a full squat if the bar isn’t elevated adequately.

 The power snatch needs to be performed with the same posture pulling under and receiving as a full snatch—the natural way to sneak under harder power snatches is to lean the chest forward and push the hips back in order to keep the legs from bending too much.
 This creates bad habits for the snatch.

-The power snatch can be used to train speed and force production in both the second pull and the third pull by limiting the amount of time and distance the lifter has available to get under the bar.
+The power snatch can be used to train power, speed and aggression in both the second pull and the third pull by limiting the amount of time and distance the lifter has available to get under the bar, as well as helping teach the lifter how to better meet the bar in the turnover of the snatch rather than losing connection.
 It can also be used as a lighter snatch variation for lighter training days.
-The power snatch can also be useful as part of a learning progression for beginners, or as a variation for individuals who are not mobile enough to sit into an overhead squat.
+The power snatch can also be useful as part of a learning progression for beginners, or as a variation for individuals who are not mobile enough to sit into a front squat.

-Power snatches should generally be programmed with 1-3 reps.
+Power cleans should generally be programmed with 1-3 reps.
 They can be performed at maximal effort for training or testing at this rep range.
-Even at maximal weight, the power snatch can serve as a lighter exercise for lighter training days between full heavy snatch days.
+Even at maximal weight, the power clean can serve as a lighter exercise for lighter training days between full heavy clean days, both because the weights will be limited relative to a full clean, and because the absence of a squat reduces the systemic load.
 For speed training, weights of 60-75% are more appropriate, and for general use in lighter training days, 70-80% weights are typical.